 Your consulting firm can walk you through each of these licenses, explaining what they are, where and how to get them, and when you need them.
 Now, there’s never any need to second-guess whether you’ll have the right license to import or export goods.

 A customs consulting service can provide many benefits to a company that makes or sells goods.
 Consulting firms save time with audits and outsourcing, improve productivity and efficiency, and they can even connect you with warehouses and logistics companies.
 A good consultant can also help you understand compliance, licenses, and the general ins and outs of importing and exporting.
+We specialize in import/export consulting no matter where you're doing business.
+Canadian customs consulting makes doing business in The Great White North simple, while Mexico import export consulting makes it easy to work south of the border.

 If you’re seeking an import consultant, USA Customs Clearance is ready to help.
 We can help you handle everything from importing machinery to fruits and vegetables and more.
 We offer phone consultations to answer your importing and exporting questions.
 Our company can also assist you in getting a customs bond.
 These are necessary when importing commercial items into the US that costs $2,500 or more.
 This bond is mandatory for the customs clearance process.